Checking the Facts and Dispelling Misinformation Regarding Canada’s Natural Resources

-Bill has repeated such misinformation many times over the years, painting a false picture of an operation with a much worse environmental impact than in reality - not to mention the omissions in regards to reclamation activities and other green initiatives.
+Bill has repeated this misinformation many times over the years, painting a false picture by claiming a much worse environmental impact than is true for the oils sands operation.
+His omitting any information on reclamation activities and other stewardship initiatives clearly shows his bias.

-Today, land disturbed by mining operations is about only 1,000 km2, or less than 1% of the size of Florida’s 170,000 km2.
-Bill left out of his sleek video production that any land disturbed by oil sands operations must be 100% reclaimed as per required by provincial and federal laws.
+Today, land disturbed by oil sands mining operations is about only 1,000 km2, or less than 1% of the size of Florida’s 170,000 km2.
+Nowhere in Bill’s sleek video production is any explanation that land disturbed by oil sands operations must be 100% reclaimed as is required by provincial and federal laws.

 2) Greenpeace Admits Attacks on Resolute Forest Products “Opinion” and Not “Fact”

-In 2017, Resolute Forest Products argued that Greenpeace had made multiple false statements about the environmental impact of the company’s forestry operations in Canada in regards to climate change, the boreal forest, Indigenous people and the woodland caribou.
+Back in 2017, Resolute Forest Products argued that Greenpeace had made multiple false statements about the environmental impact of the company’s forestry operations in Canada regarding climate change, the boreal forest, Indigenous people and the woodland caribou.

-After several attacks against Resolute for supposedly “destroying” boreal forests, Greenpeace admitted that it was stating an opinion about the logging activity, not a fact.
+After making several attacks against Resolute for supposedly “destroying” boreal forests, Greenpeace then admitted it was stating an opinion about the logging activity, not a fact.

 3) National Geographic Says the Oilsands is the World’s Most Destructive Operation

-Stephen Leahy, an Ontario-based “international environmental journalist” published the article above in April of 2019 which is riddled with factual errors, misleading statements and omissions that suit an incorrect and uninformed view of Canada’s oil sands industry and its impacts.
+Stephen Leahy, an Ontario-based “international environmental journalist,” published a specious article in April, 2019.
+The piece referenced above was riddled with factual errors, misleading statements and omissions that advanced an incorrect and uninformed view of Canada’s oil sands industry and its impacts.

-This article somehow passed through National Geographic’s code of ethics, which was shocking to many in the Canadian energy industry who are familiar with oil sands operators and their world-class leadership and performance on environmental, social and governance (ESG) initiatives.
+Somehow slipping through National Geographic’s code of ethics and standards, the faulty piece shocked many in the Canadian energy industry who are familiar with oil sands operators and their world-leading performance on environmental, social and governance (ESG) initiatives.

 4) Global Energy Monitor Says Canadian LNG Will Not Reduce Global Emissions